 Walking the tracks with a masterclass in period nostalgia

 It’s somewhat ironic that one of the most nostalgic movies of the 1980s acquires its sense of sentimentality from an entirely different era.
 Based on Stephen King’s novella The Body, Stand by Me is an intoxicating ode to the 1950s, with a tragic underbelly that belies the myth of what on the surface might be considered simpler times.
-The film explores the malevolent side of small town life and the roles we are bequeathed in a claustrophobic environment that breeds togetherness, and as a result segregation.
-It is the story of four small town boys and their abrupt transition from childish passivity to stark self-realisation; a tale of alienation and togetherness, of pain and conflict and personal resolution.
+The film explores the malevolent side of small town life and the roles we’re bequeathed in a claustrophobic environment that breeds togetherness, and as a result segregation.
+It is the story of four small town boys and their abrupt transition from childish passivity to stark self-realisation; a tale of alienation and solidarity, of pain and conflict and personal resolution.
 It’s also one of the finest movies of the decade.

 Mr Lachance: Why Can’t you have friends like Denny?

 Mr Lachance: What, a thief and two feebs?